-William G. Colvin — Chattanooga Personal Injury Lawyer
+William G. Colvin (Of Counsel) — Chattanooga Personal Injury Lawyer

 Mr. Colvin tries cases in the areas of construction, plaintiff personal injury, particularly medical devices and pharmaceuticals, and insurance coverage litigation.
 He has been recognized as a Mid-South Super Lawyer for plaintiff personal injury litigation continuously since 2012.
 He was recognized by Best Lawyers in America for Litigation-Construction in 2017 and 2018, and also for Litigation – Insurance in 2018.
 Best Lawyers recognized him as Lawyer of the Year for Chattanooga in Construction Litigation for 2019.
 He was recently selected as a Charter Fellow of the Construction Lawyers Society of America.

 He has developed a unique career in Chattanooga, serving individuals in mass tort and Multi-District Litigation involving personal injury as well as representing businesses, property owners and insurers in construction litigation.
 In mass tort and multi-district litigation cases, he has served on discovery committees, as class counsel, and as a judicial appointee to a common benefit fee review committee.
 As plaintiffs’ counsel in personal injury and commercial litigation over the last fifteen years, he has helped clients recover over $150,000,000 in damages.
 In construction litigation, he has successfully represented property owners and contractors in commercial and residential disputes and has obtained summary judgments for insurers in construction-related coverage disputes.